Eziclip

 Drop your audio

 MP3, M4A, WAV or a video file.
-It stays in your browser — nothing is uploaded.
+It's decoded right in your browser.

 Transcribe & edit